Asian Markets Rise Again As Investors Make Most Of Feel-good Vibe - UrduPoint

 Asian Markets Rise Again As Investors Make Most Of Feel-good Vibe

-Asian markets rose again Friday as the feel-good factor that fired investors the day before looked set to push into the weekend, fuelled by upbeat data and trade optimism

-Hong Kong, (UrduPoint / Pakistan Point News - 6th Sep, 2019):Asian markets rose again Friday as the feel-good factor that fired investors the day before looked set to push into the weekend, fuelled by upbeat data and trade optimism.
+Hong Kong, Sept 6 (UrduPoint / Pakistan Point News - 6th Sep, 2019 ) :Asian markets rose again Friday as the feel-good factor that fired investors the day before looked set to push into the weekend, fuelled by upbeat data and trade optimism.

 After a tumultuous August, dealers were given a much-needed shot in the arm this week with news that China and the United States would resume high-level trade talks next month in Washington.